-I have always known I wanted to work in Health Care.
-What really pulled me towards Massage Therapy was how it encompasses the treatment of conditions/ailments and supporting general well-being.
-The World Health Organization defines health as “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
-Being able to help people reach their optimal well-being is my goal.
+I have always known I wanted to work in healthcare.
+What really drew me to massage therapy was how it encompasses both the treatment of conditions and ailments, as well as supporting general well-being.
+The World Health Organization defines health as "a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity."
+Being able to help people achieve their optimal well-being is my goal.

 Education and Qualifications